“Have you thought about enjoying a cup of tea? Walking around the block? Or how about a bubble bath?”

 We’ve all heard suggestions similar to the ones above.
 Often ideas likes these are meant to help promote our well being, or our self-care.
 But what is self-care?
 And is it as simple as having a cup of tea?
 To answer these questions we have to take a deeper look at why we need self-care and how use it.

 Self-care isn’t about adding another task on top of your already busy day, it’s about creating a balance so you can go forward with energy, clarity and compassion.Self-care means you are showing yourself kindness through your actions and thoughts.
 Many times we are presented with situations in our lives where we feel we must put other people or tasks first, and this can leave us feeling drained and exhausted.
 In fact many people may feel socialized to put their needs last, seeing it as dutiful or heroic.
-Unfortunately, this is not helpful to you or the people you are trying to help.
+Unfortunately, this is not helpful to you.
 Operating from a place where you feel emotionally and physically exhausted often results in poor decision making and a less authentic connection.

 Being aware of how we understand self-care and our possible resistance can be key in shifting some of the roadblocks we may be facing.
 Ask yourself the following questions:

-What would help enrich the following areas of my life:
+- What would help enrich the following areas of my life: physical, emotional and spiritual

 Making it Your Own

 Having awareness and boundaries helps begin the foundation of making your self-care sustainable and meaningful.
 Everyones self-care is going to look different.
 The important part is to start in a way that feels manageable to you.
 This could mean that your self-care includes taking a hot shower every day because you need a few minutes to yourself, to feel physical relaxation, and to feel like you have given yourself confidence in taking care of your body.
 Self-care is something that keeps evolving and shifting, just like you.
 It is important to stay aware of yourself and make sure that you are giving your body, mind, and spirit the time, tenderness, and compassion it deserves.
 So, if you feel like after engaging in awareness, setting boundaries, and being mindful of your needs that a cup of tea will help, then go for it!
-This is your journey and you get to make it meaningful.
+This is your journey!